 Dallas Tours and Travel

-Dallas Guided Tours — Registration will be available March 1.
+Dallas Guided Tours — Registration Available now

 Coach Buses will take you from the Hyatt Regency to make the 18 mile trip to Arlington, TX.
 You will experience the two hour VIP Stadium tour and lunch.
 Buses will depart at 8:45 am on Wednesday, October 30.
 Maximum number of attendees for this trip is 100 people.
 The cost of transportation is part of your Bouchercon experience.
 Cost of the stadium tour is $70.
 This group rate includes the tour, lunch and dessert, one drink ticket, and a 5x7 photograph for each person.
 The tour entrance will be pre-arranged; there will be no waiting in lines for tickets.